opnfv/kvmfornfv/docs/userguide/low_latency.userguide.rst

 1. Cyclictest case
 -------------------
 Cyclictest results are the most frequently cited real-time Linux metric.
 The core concept of Cyclictest is very simple.
-In KVMFORNFV cyclictest is implemented on the Guest-VM with 4.4-Kernel RPM installed.
+In KVM4NFV cyclictest is implemented on the Guest-VM with 4.4-Kernel RPM installed.
 It generated Max,Min and Avg values which help in assesing the kernel used.
 Cyclictest in currently divided into the following test types,

 * Idle-Idle